The palace in Syłgudyszki, photo Jan Skłodowski

 Witkiewicziana in Syłgudyszki, Lithuania

-Jałowiecki Palace in Syłgudyszki
+Jałowiecki Palace at Syłgudyszki

-Railway station in the Zakopane style
+Railway Station in the Zakopane Style

 Time of construction: